 Nicole is a faculty member at Stanford University, with a joint appointment with the Graduate School of Education and Woods Institute for the Environment.
 Nicole's research focuses on human/nature interactions, with an emphasis on how environmental learning and place connections motivate environmental and sustainability-related behaviors at a range of scales.
 Nicole enjoys hiking, camping, and taking advantage of the many open space preserves near her home in Palo Alto, California, with her husband, daughter, and Border-collie mix.

 Patricia has more than thirty years of experience in the Pacific Northwest assessing citizen perceptions and developing strategic communication plans.
-Her background includes political, legislative and public policy experience as an advocate, campaign manager, chief of staff, elected official and a public opinion researcher.
+Her background includes political, legislative, and public policy experience as an advocate, campaign manager, chief of staff, elected official, and public opinion researcher.

-Tom is an executive vice president with M+R Strategic Services, a national public affairs firm.
-A former Oregon State Representative, Tom has over 30 years of experience working on public policy issues and elections at the state and national level.
+Tom is a principal with M+R Strategic Services, a national public affairs firm.
+A former Oregon State Representative, Tom has over 35 years of experience working on public policy issues and elections at the state and national level.

 Tom acts as a consultant, strategist, and trainer for organizations on a range of issues throughout the U.S. and works with a number of foundations and individual philanthropists providing strategic and political assessments and evaluation services.
 Tom and his wife Wendy and twin teenage daughters Lanie and Claire call Portland, Oregon home, though you're just as likely to find Tom in an airport or on a plane.